stanbar/gbaranski.com/content/posts/password-managers.md

 +++
-title = "My setup & thoughts about password managers" date = 2021-05-17
+title = "On password managers" date = 2021-05-17
 author = "gbaranski"
 tags = ["password-manager", "gopass"] description = """
-A post describing my Password manager setup, I will use [gopass](https://github.com/gopasspw/gopass) on PC, and [Android-Password-Store](https://github.com/android-password-store/Android-Password-Store) on Android.
+This post describes my password manager setup, use of [gopass](https://github.com/gopasspw/gopass) on PC, and [Android-Password-Store](https://github.com/android-password-store/Android-Password-Store) on Android.
 """
 showFullContent = false
 +++

 # Introduction
-I was looking for password manager for quite long time which will meet all following requirements
+For a long time I was looking for a password manager which would meet all the following requirements:

-1. Open-source
+1. Open-source,
-2. CLI/TUI application, mustn't be written in any scripting languauge, I don't want high startup time, I might use password manager in scripts and 0.5s startup time bottleneck is not a way to go.
+2. CLI/TUI application must not be written in any scripting language.
+I don't want slow startup time, I might use a password manager in scripts and 0.5s startup time is unacceptable.
-3. Android & Linux support
+3. Android & Linux support,
-4. Option for self-hosting
+4. Option for self-hosting,
 5. Must be relatively easy to synchronize between multiple computers, must work on Linux and Android.

 ## What I've tried so far